galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 **[Nominate a topic now](https://docs.google.com/forms/d/1fBPjEmw7Td52rhBnC0SvflnQCD7Ue5IMJ9RkM0SjnYg/).**

-## Nominated Training Topics
+Here are the topics that have been nominated as of 4 January:

-### CLIP-Seq data analysis from pre-processing to motif detection
+## CLIP-Seq data analysis from pre-processing to motif detection

 - Introduction to CLIP-Seq (What is CLIP-Seq?
 Why is it important?
 What are the standard protocols?).
 - Data Analysis: